USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 <center>**Figure 7‑5.
 CHEMMECH and CSV2NML input and output files**</center>

 <br>
 <p>To implement a new mechanism in CMAQ, start with a mechanism definition (mech.def) file and CSV species files from an existing mechanism in the model.
 Edit the mech.def file to include the new reactions, species, and reaction rates and provide this new mech.def file as input to CHEMMECH.
 Edit the CSV species files to include the new species and provide these files as input to CSV2NML.
-Detailed examples of updating an existing mechanism and adding a new mechanism to CMAQ are provided in Section 7.4.
+Detailed examples of updating an existing mechanism and adding a new mechanism to CMAQ are provided in [Chapter 9](CMAQ_OGD_ch09_grid_defn.md).
 Neither CHEMMECH nor CSV2NML requires horizontal grid, vertical layer, or temporal settings.</p>

 #### CHEMMECH input files